 DATA LEGAL DRIVE (839 793 791 R.C.S.
-Nanterre) publishes and markets a platform (hereinafter the “Platform “) allowing the implementation and the governance by the Customer of its compliance process with the General Data Protection Regulation and the law n° 78-17 of January 6, 1978 (hereinafter the “Regulation”).
+Nanterre) publishes and markets a platform (hereinafter the “Platform “) allowing the implementation and the governance by the Customer of its compliance process with the General Data Protection Regulation and the law n° 78-17 of the 6th January 1978 (hereinafter the “Regulation”).

-The use of the Platform, whether it is free on a temporary basis, or requiring registration linked to a subscription, entails the commitment of the User to respect these GCU.
+The use of the Platform, whether accessible freely temporarily or requiring registration linked to a subscription, entails the User’s commitment to respect these G.C.U.

 When access to the Platform is free, it will end on the date indicated in the registration confirmation email.
 Any renewal of this free access will be subject to the express agreement of DATA LEGAL DRIVE.

-- You are the account holder as declared to DATA LEGAL DRIVE (hereinafter “DLD“) at the time of the opening of the DATA LEGAL DRIVE Platform account access
+- You are the account holder declared to DATA LEGAL DRIVE (hereinafter “D.L.D. “) when opening the DATA LEGAL DRIVE Platform account access

-- You have read, understood and accepted these TOU; and
+- You have read, understood, and accepted these T.O.U.

 Account ownership and access

 The account is attached to the User on a strictly personal basis.
-The User shall keep his password confidential and shall not disclose it to any other person.
-In the event of loss or theft of the password, the User undertakes to reset it directly from the DLD homepage.
+The User shall keep his password confidential and not disclose it to anyone else.
+In the event of loss or theft of the password, the User undertakes to reset it directly from the D.L.D. homepage.

 The User undertakes to implement basic computer hygiene measures regarding password management.